VincentToups/emacs-utils/streams.md

                          (lambda () (smapcar2 f-of-2 (funcall f)
                           (funcall g))))))))))

-With `smapcar2` we can finally things like the stream of Fibonacci
+With `smapcar2` we can finally create things like the stream of Fibonacci Numbers:
-Numbers:

     (defvar fibs (stream 1
                           (later